Ghost-IU/Miss-Evie/README.md

 If you wish to use a database-dependent module (eg: locks, notes, userinfo, users, filters, welcomes), you'll need to have a database installed on your system.
 I use postgres, so I recommend using it for optimal compatibility.

-In the case of postgres, this is how you would set up a the database on a debian/ubuntu system.
+In the case of postgres, this is how you would set up a the database on a arch system.
 Other distributions may vary.

-**Install postgresql**

-Don't do this if using podman/docker
--  `sudo apt-get update && sudo apt-get install postgresql`
+**chsh to some sh for postgres user**
+In my case bash

+- `sudo chsh -s /bin/bash postgres`

 **Change to the postgres user**

 -  `sudo su - postgres`

+**Create a new db cluster with initdb**

+- `cd && mkdir data && chmod 0700 data && initdb -D data`

+**Change UNIX Socket dir value(Optional)**
+This is much better than doing `mkdir /run/postgresql && chown postgres:postgres /run/postgresql` on each reboot.

+- `echo "unix_socket_directories = '/tmp'" > data/postgresql.conf`

+**Start the db server with pg_ctl**

+- `pg_ctl start -D data`

 **Create a new database user (change YOUR_USER appropriately)**

 This will be followed by you needing to input your password.
--  `createuser -P -s -e YOUR_USER`
+-  `createuser -Pse YOUR_USER`

 **Create a new database(Change YOUR_USER and YOUR_DB_NAME appropriately.)**

 -  `createdb -O YOUR_USER YOUR_DB_NAME`

-**Finally**
+**Testing**

 -  `psql YOUR_DB_NAME -h YOUR_HOST YOUR_USER`

 This will allow you to connect to your database via your terminal.
-By default, YOUR_HOST should be 0.0.0.0:5432.
+By default, YOUR_HOST should be localhost:5432.

 You should now be able to build your database URI.

 **Sample database URI**
 -  `sqldbtype://username:pw@hostname:port/db_name`

-Replace sqldbtype with whichever db youre using (eg postgres, mysql, sqllite, etc) repeat for your username, password, hostname (localhost?), port (5432?), and db name.
+Replace sqldbtype with whichever db youre using (eg postgresql, mysql, sqllite, etc) repeat for your username, password, hostname (localhost?), port (5432?), and db name.

 ## Modules